I have a confession to make: I despise Nazis.

 But don’t, for the love of the American way of life, try to make hate speech illegal.
 Down that path lies the very thing we fight to prevent.

-This article first appeared in the Havok Journal 16 August 2018.
+This article first appeared in the Havok Journal on August 16, 2018.